Whole Wheat Dinner Rolls

 Ingredients and substitutes

-- Flour - I like using 70% whole wheat and 30 % white flour.
-Since, this gives a light and airy texture to the bread.
+- Flour – I like using 50% whole wheat and 50 % white flour.
+This gives a light and airy texture to the bread.

-- Instant dry yeast - I like to use instant dry because I've always had great success with it.
-If you have to use active dry yeast you will need 2 ¼ teaspoon or one packet.
-And, if you use fresh yeast you will need about 21 grams.
-Also, it's not necessary to activate the yeast but I like to take the guesswork out and make sure my dough will rise.
+- Instant dry yeast – I like to use instant dry because I’ve always had great success with it.
+If you have to use active dry yeast, you will need 2 1/4 tsp or one packet.
+And, if you use fresh yeast, you will need about 21 grams.
+Also, it’s not necessary to activate the yeast, but I like to take the guesswork out and make sure my dough will rise.

-- Honey - I like to use honey with my whole wheat flour.
+- Honey – I like to use honey with my whole wheat flour.
 I think it works better and gives a nicer flavor.
-You can, however, use 2 tablespoon sugar as well.
+You can, however, also use two tablespoons of sugar.

-- Butter - I like adding butter, not just to feed the yeast, but also to add flavor.
-However, you can substitute the butter for 2 tablespoon of oil in this recipe.
+- Butter – I like adding butter, not just to feed the yeast, but also to add flavor.
+However, you can substitute the butter for two tablespoons of oil in this recipe.

 Pro tip – If you do not like kneading, I highly recommend using a stand mixer with the hook attachment.

-Pro-tip - avoid the temptation to add more flour.
-We want soft, light, and fluffy rolls, and this is only possible when the dough is soft, elastic, yet slightly sticky - Bowl - When the dough is soft, shiny, but still slightly sticky shape it into a ball.
-Place the dough in an oiled bowl seam side down.
+Pro tip – Avoid the temptation to add more flour.
+We want soft, light, and fluffy rolls, and this is only possible when the dough is soft, elastic, yet slightly sticky. - Bowl – When the dough is soft and shiny, but still slightly sticky, shape it into a ball.
+Place the dough in an oiled bowl, seam side down.
 Coat the surface with cooking spray to prevent drying.
 Cover with a clean kitchen towel or plastic wrap.

-- First rise - Leave in a warm place.
-Let rise for 60 to 90 minutes until double in volume.
+- Rise – Leave in a warm place.
+Let it rise for 60 to 90 minutes until it doubles in volume.

-Pro-tip - in winter you may need 90 minutes or more but in summer the dough may double in 45 minutes.
-If you can't attend to it at that moment.
-De-gas, reshape, and let double in volume again. - Divide - When the dough is double in volume transfer to a well-dusted floured surface.
+Pro tip – In winter, you may need 90 minutes or more, but in summer, the dough may double in 45 minutes.
+If you can’t attend to it at that moment, degas, reshape, and let it double in volume again. - Divide – When the dough is doubled in volume, transfer it to a well-dusted floured surface.
 De-gas, reshape into a ball.
-Then roll into a small log.
+Then roll it into a small log.

-Pro-tip - at this point there is no need for additional flour.
-So use a light dusting of flour. - Using a dough scraper divide this log into three portions and then each of those portions into 3 again.
-This should give you 9 equal pieces.
+Pro tip – At this point, there is no need for additional flour.
+So use a light dusting of flour. - Using a dough scraper, divide this log into three portions, and then divide each of those portions into three again.
+This should give you nine equal pieces.

-Pro-tip - the odd number 9 is because we are using a square baking pan. you can also divide into 8 medium or 12 small rolls, use an 8-inch round or quarter sheet pan.
+Pro tip – The odd number 9 is because we are using a square baking pan.
+You can also divide into 8 medium or 12 small rolls, and use an 8-inch round or quarter sheet pan.

 Shape and Bake

-Pro-tip - the goal is to create a tight, smooth ball.
-If you overdo the rolling you will rip the top surface which will give a rough, not smooth roll. - Proof - Grease or spray a 9 x 9 square baking pan.
+Pro tip – The goal is to create a tight, smooth ball.
+If you overdo the rolling, you will rip the top surface, which will give a rough, not smooth roll. - Proof – Grease or spray a 9 x 9 square baking pan.
 Place the rolls in the pan.
 Seam side down.
-Cover with a clean kitchen cloth or plastic wrap and leave in a warm place for about 45 minutes until almost double in size.
+Cover with a clean kitchen cloth or plastic wrap and leave in a warm place for about 45 minutes until almost doubled in size.

-Pro-tip - Spray the plastic wrap with oil to prevent it from sticking to the rolls. - Oven - When the rolls are almost double in volume at about 30 minutes, preheat the oven to 375°F /190°C / Gas Mark 5
+Pro tip – Spray the plastic wrap with oil to prevent it from sticking to the rolls. - Oven – When the rolls are almost doubled in volume at about 30 minutes, preheat the oven to 375°F /190°C / Gas Mark 5

 - Egg wash – Brush the rolls with milk, cream, or egg wash.